iammadhankumar/fullstack-java-interview-guide/java-interview-questions.md

 <b>Class & Objects:</b> A class is a blueprint for creating objects, defining their characteristics and attributes.
 It can contain fields, methods, constructors, and interfaces.
 An object is an instance of a class and is used to access the members of that class.

+#### 2. What is abstract class ?
+An abstract class is a class that cannot be instantiated directly.
+Its members can be accessed by extending it in another class.
+It can have method without implentation like interface and with implementations.